-The better you take care of your hearing aids, the better they will take care of you.
+Like many things, hearing aids need a little TLC to keep them working their best.
+The better you take care of them, the better they will take care of you.